RamyaGS/RprogrammingAssigment_week4/README.md

-Getting and Cleaning Data Course Project/ProgrammingAssignment_week4
+##Getting and Cleaning Data Course Project/ProgrammingAssignment_week4

-The dataset used is http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+The dataset used is [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 This repository contains the following files-